Sports drink

-Sports drinks, also known as electrolyte drinks, are functional beverages whose stated purpose is to help athletes replace water, electrolytes, and energy before, during and especially after training or competition.
-There are many perceived benefits and questions pertaining to the efficacy of use for sports and fitness performance.
+Sports drinks, also known as electrolyte drinks, are non-caffeinated functional beverages whose stated purpose is to help athletes replace water, electrolytes, and energy before, during and (especially) after training or competition.

-At times if used too much, in wrong cases (as most of nutritional items) they may hinder health or performance.
+The evidence is lacking pertaining to the efficacy of use of commercial sports drinks for sports and fitness performance.
+Consuming too much or in unnecessary circumstances may hinder health or performance.
 The drinks, or some of their ingredients such as sugar, may not be suitable for certain conditions.

-Categories of sport drinks
+Categories

 Sports drinks can be split into three major types: